-Investigators: John Chi, Meg Montee
+Investigators: Meg Montee, Anne Donovan, John Chi, Meg Malone

 This study investigates language teachers’ perceptions of heritage language learners on a large scale using survey methodology.
 The study is inclusive of teachers of different grade levels, of different types of classrooms, and different languages.
 By looking at a wide array and large number of participants (N=325) this study provides robust data to answer the overarching question: How do language teachers perceive their HLLs in the classroom?
 Using both qualitative and quantitative data from the survey, the findings will provide insight on teachers’ views of heritage language learners’ dialects, their expectations of the learners, and the assessment needs of the learners, as well as their overall perceptions of the learners.
 A manuscript is currently in preparation for publication.